 For example, Equity funds are risky, but they provide high returns.
 Debt funds have low risk but provide comparatively lower risk.
 Hybrid funds, on the other hand, are a mixture of both, equity and debt, which moderates the risk factor.

 It’s not true that debt funds are better than equity.
 Both have their pros and cons.

 Debt and equity funds are predominantly different from each other.
 Where equity funds are risky and provide higher returns.
-Debt funds are low on risk but provide less returns.
+Debt funds are low on risk but provide fewer returns.

-You must take the decision to invest in equity or debt, keeping in mind your risk appetite, financial goals and duration to invest.
+You must take the decision to invest in equity or debt, keeping in mind your risk appetite, financial goals and duration of the investment.